 While I was entertained by Mr. Klosterman’s remarks, I would qualify that the extent to which someone exhibits narcissistic tendencies makes all the difference in the world.
 The narcissist is not incapable of love, and showing it.
 But the greater the degree of indifference to others, of inability to see himself or herself in a more genuine way, to feel empathy and communicate in a true exchange – the more problematic (and hurtful) the result.
 To himself and to others.

-In our self-promotional society, and one that encourages us to “fake it til we make it,” the fine line between narcissism and healthy self-interest may be tough to negotiated and to discern.
+In our self-promotional society, and one that encourages us to “fake it til we make it,” the fine line between narcissism and healthy self-interest may be tough to negotiate much less to discern.
 But most of us are able to recognize lack of listening, absence of empathy, the need to always be right, and so on.

 So… is it “bad” to be a narcissist?

-It’s difficult to connect with others, and potentially miserable for others to trust or connect with the narcissist.
-I wouldn’t call that good, would you?
+When it’s difficult to really listen, difficult to take in feedback, difficult to connect with others, and potentially miserable for the people in your life to fully trust that you are willing to value and connect with them, I wouldn’t call that good… would you?